icenine79/inter-stellar/README.md

 It has a reactive a modular (stand alone and shared), reactive programming aproach and consumes the services of free APIS such as OpenMovieDataBase or NASA's API's

+Karmine and Jasmine tests havent been implemented yet

+UX/UI: Angular Material, ngBootstrap (for the grid system, mainly) and crafted CSS